-- the person directed by the Court to prepare or review the Court plan — this is the Oranga Tamariki chief executive’s delegate, which is usually the social worker for te tamaiti
+- the person directed by the court to prepare or review the court plan — this is the Oranga Tamariki chief executive’s delegate, which is usually the social worker for te tamaiti or rangatahi

-For proceedings before a court – the Judge, or other person presiding, and the barrister or solicitor representing te tamaiti is the person responsible for ensuring their views have been expressed and are considered.
+For proceedings before a court – the judge, or other person presiding, and the barrister or solicitor representing te tamaiti or rangatahi is the person responsible for ensuring their views have been expressed and are considered.

-Taking the views of te tamaiti into account and explaining decisions
+Taking the views of te tamaiti or rangatahi into account and explaining decisions

-The views and wishes of te tamaiti, alongside consideration of their welfare and best interests, must be taken into account for any significant decision that affects them.
+The views and wishes of te tamaiti or rangatahi, alongside consideration of their oranga and best interests, must be taken into account for any significant decision that affects them.

-The decision, the reasons for it, and how it will affect te tamaiti must be explained to them in a way that they can understand and respects their mana.
+The decision, the reasons for it, and how it will affect te tamaiti or rangatahi must be explained to them in a way that they can understand and respects their mana.

-If a significant decision is made which is different from the views te tamaiti has expressed we must explain this to te tamaiti and record the reasons why.
+If a significant decision is made which is different from the views te tamaiti or rangatahi has expressed, we must explain this to them and record the reasons why.

-Te tamaiti has a right to access independent advocacy services.
-We must ensure that te tamaiti:
+Te tamaiti or rangatahi has a right to access independent advocacy services.
+We must ensure that te tamaiti or rangatahi:

-- know about the relevant independent and advocacy services
+- knows about the relevant independent and advocacy services

-This must include Māori, iwi, or kaupapa Māori services, Pasifika services and other advocacy options relevant to the cultural diversity of te tamaiti.
+This must include Māori, iwi, or kaupapa Māori services, Pasifika services and other advocacy options relevant to the identity and oranga needs of te tamaiti or rangatahi.